-The total value of the claims is approximately \$2.4 million plus interest and costs.
+The total value of the claims was approximately \$2.4 million plus interest and costs.

-The defendants have filed statements of defence denying the claims.
-In addition, ISL has counterclaimed for losses suffered because of First NZ's alleged repudiation of the ISL management agreement totalling approximately \$115,000 plus interest and costs.
+The defendants filed statements of defence denying the claims.
+In addition, ISL counterclaimed for losses suffered because of First NZ's alleged repudiation of the ISL management agreement totalling approximately \$115,000 plus interest and costs.

-First NZ has filed a defence to the counterclaim denying any repudiation.
+First NZ filed a defence to the counterclaim denying any repudiation.